ElMassimo/js_from_routes/README.md

 #### 3. Use the generated code in your JS application

-This can happen in many [different ways](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/Videos.vue#L10), but to illustrate using the example above:
+This can happen in many [different ways](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/Videos.vue#L10), but to illustrate using the example above, in combination with [`axios`](https://github.com/axios/axios) or `fetch`:

 ```js
 import VideoClipsRequests from '@requests/VideoClipsRequests'